 Check out the wealth of mixed verb practice and other grammar!

-Where I’ve travelled/Cities I’ve visited/Superpoke
+Where I’ve travelled/Cities I’ve visited/Superpoke: present perfect

 Status Updates: present continuous, adjectives